 A cesarean birth, or C-section, is a surgical delivery method that’s performed for a variety of reasons.
 Although some women elect to have a C-section, it’s usually carried out to protect the health of a mother and her baby when unexpected complications occur during delivery.
-At Integrative Obstetrics, maternal-fetal medicine specialist Dr. Yaakov Abdelhak works in close collaboration with certified nurse midwife Kristin Mallon to help ensure that their patients avoid unnecessary C-section deliveries whenever possible.
-They are conveniently located in Jersey City, New Jersey.
+At Integrative Obstetrics & Mindful Midwifery, maternal-fetal medicine specialist Dr. Yaakov Abdelhak works in close collaboration with certified nurse midwife Kristin Mallon to help ensure that their patients avoid unnecessary C-section deliveries whenever possible.
+They have three convenient office locations in Saddle River, Hackensack, and Jersey City, New Jersey.
 Call or book your appointment online today.

 A C-section involves delivering a baby through surgical incisions made in a mother’s abdomen and uterus.
 If Dr. Abdelhak determines that it would be best for you to deliver by cesarean after you start out in a labor and delivery room, he'll move you into an operating room.
 The entire procedure normally takes 45 minutes to an hour to complete.

 Before Dr. Abdelhak makes the incisions, he'll give you an epidural or spinal block to numb you from the chest down, your abdomen will be cleaned and prepared, and you’ll receive an IV for fluids, medications, and a catheter to drain the urine from your bladder.
 Dr. Abdelhak will make the first incision, which is typically about six inches long, through the skin, fat, and muscle of your abdomen.
 Then, he’ll make a second incision to open your uterus.

 A C-section delivery doesn’t take much time.
 In fact, cleaning your abdomen ahead of the surgery, and repairing your uterus and abdomen afterward, take more time than the C-section itself.